-While animal-exploiting businesses such as Ringling Bros. and Barnum & Bailey Circus continue to shut down and animal-free shows such as Circus Vargas are thriving, Jordan World Circus continues to work with notorious animal exhibitors who use intimidating and often violent methods to force animals to perform confusing tricks.
+Even though many former animal-exploiting businesses, such as Ringling Bros. and Barnum & Bailey Circus, have made the switch to featuring only willing human performers in their acts and animal-free shows such as Circus Vargas are thriving, Jordan World Circus, which produces Shrine circuses across the country, continues to work with notorious animal exhibitors who use intimidating and often violent methods to force animals to perform confusing tricks.

 Send polite comments to: